An operational characterization of the notion of probability by algorithmic randomness and its applications: Ensemble

 \end{definition}

-Let $P\in\PS(\Omega)$.
+Let $\Omega$ be an alphabet, and let $P\in\PS(\Omega)$.
 Consider an infinite sequence $\alpha\in\Omega^\infty$ of outcomes which is being generated by infinitely repeated trials \emph{described by} the finite probability space $P$.
 The operational characterization of the notion of probability for the finite probability space $P$ is thought to be completed if the property which the infinite sequence $\alpha$ has to satisfy is determined.
 We thus propose the following thesis.

-\begin{thesis} Let $P\in\PS(\Omega)$.
+\begin{thesis} Let $\Omega$ be an alphabet, and let $P\in\PS(\Omega)$.
 An infinite sequence of outcomes in $\Omega$ which is being generated by infinitely repeated trials \emph{described by} the finite probability space $P$ on $\Omega$ is an ensemble for $P$.

 \end{thesis}